You have questions. I have answers.

 Sessions are typically 55 minutes long.

 I do not believe you should have a one-approach-fits-all mentality as a therapist.
 I assess what approach works best for your child.
 I am a strong believer in cognitive-behavioral therapy and if possible, I try to be very solution-focused.
-For younger children and trauma issues, play therapy is often the most appropriate modality.
+Exposure Response Prevention (ERP) is typically an integral part of my treatment for anxiety and OCD.

 In our initial parent-only session, we will work together to find the approach that will be the most effective with your child.